1/2 cup of jasmine rice, washed till water runs clear

 Nonetheless, this was just what I needed after all that rich and sweet food, something plain and familiar, but deliciously creamy and comforting at the same time.
 The rice has fully soaked up all the yummy and nourishing goodness of the stock, and turned almost soup-like so you can just slurp it down without even chewing.

-By the way, there are other methods out there to speed up the process, like pre-cooking the rice first, or using a rice cooker, but I think there's still no better way than to do it the traditional way, slowly letting it cook and stirring it with love, and though it takes long, honestly, there is almost zero effort involved.
+You can speed up the process by starting with cooked rice, but I think there's still no better way than to do it the traditional way, slowly letting it cook and stirring it with love, and though it takes longer, honestly, there is almost zero effort involved.